 Improving trends in groundwater nitrate concentrations in shallow volcanic aquifers over the last 10 years may indicate there have been changes in land management practices in recharge zones that support this aquifer.
-However, small annual rates of change (Rifle Range Road Shallow as an exception) coupled with long groundwater residence times (~50 years) suggest that nitrate concentrations will not drop below national drinking water or instream ecosystem health guidelines for many years to come.
+However, small annual rates of change coupled with long groundwater residence times (~50 years) suggest that nitrate concentrations will not drop below national drinking water or instream ecosystem health guidelines for many years to come.
 High-nitrate groundwater will continue to discharge into streams via baseflow in the interim.